What is relationship drift?

 - Follow your natural cadence — not every friendship needs weekly contact; some thrive on monthly rhythms

 - Act when you notice a gap — a text, a call, a plan.
-The gesture matters more than the format
+The gesture matters more than the format.
+(See the friend you keep meaning to text for the small system that makes acting easy.)

 - Keep it lightweight — staying connected doesn't mean scheduling calls.
-Sometimes a two-line message is enough
+Sometimes a two-line message is enough.
+The longer practice is showing up for your people at a cadence that's honest for each relationship.

-This is what Tempo automates.
-You journal the way you normally would, and memorist handles the rest.
+This is what Tempo makes easier.
+You set who matters and how often, journal the way you normally would, and let the nudges keep those people on your radar.

 Noticing how you show up

-When you journal consistently, your entries reveal patterns in who you spend time with, which people appear in your happiest moments, and whether your daily life matches what you say matters most.
-When you journal consistently, you're creating a record of what happened, how you felt, who you were with, and what mattered to you on any given day. memorist reads those signals and surfaces patterns you'd never spot on your own.
+When you journal consistently, you build a record you can look back over — who you spent time with, which people show up in your happiest moments, and whether your daily life matches what you say matters most.
+Every entry captures what happened, how you felt, who you were with, and what mattered to you on any given day.

-Every entry can be tagged with people, places, and things — and those tags become the building blocks of your personal insights. memorist might surface that you feel more grateful on weeks when you've seen a particular friend — which is why gratitude journaling pairs so well with relationship tracking.
+Every entry can be tagged with people, places, and things — and those tags make it easy to look back.
+Open a friend's tag and read every entry that mentions them.
+Browse your tags and timeline and you might notice you feel more grateful on weeks when you've seen a particular friend — which is why gratitude journaling pairs so well with journaling about the people in your life.
 Or that your mood dips when you haven't been to a certain place in a while.
 Or that the things you say matter most don't always match how you're spending your time.

 That's what "notice how you show up" really means.
-Not a vague aspiration — a mirror built from your own words.
+Not a vague aspiration — a mirror built from your own words, there whenever you choose to look.

 Why relationship awareness matters

-Relationship awareness moves journaling from a reflective practice into an actionable system where you notice drift early and reconnect intentionally. memorist takes what you're already doing — capturing moments, reflecting on your day — and turns it into something actionable.
-Tempo keeps your relationships from silently fading.
-Insights show you whether your daily life actually reflects what you say matters to you.
+Relationship awareness moves journaling from a reflective practice into an actionable one where you notice drift early and reconnect intentionally. memorist takes what you're already doing — capturing moments, reflecting on your day — and turns it into something actionable.
+Tempo nudges you before the relationships you care about silently fade.
+And looking back over your own entries shows you whether your daily life actually reflects what you say matters to you.
 You don't need to change how you journal.
-You just need a journal that's paying attention.
 If you want to get started without an account, you can start using memorist right away.
 You can also share individual entries with your therapist if journaling is part of your mental health practice, or see how memorist compares to other journaling apps in 2026.

-For a complementary practice that deepens self-awareness alongside relationship tracking, explore why privacy matters in journaling — the foundation that makes honest reflection and relationship tracking possible.
+For a complementary practice that deepens self-awareness alongside staying close to your people, explore why privacy matters in journaling — the foundation that makes honest reflection possible.